kant2002/NativeAOTWasm/README.md

 # Well known properties

-List of properties whih I wan to see in the SDK.
+List of properties which I want to see in the SDK.
 - `WasmHtmlTemplate` file name which would have HTML template for the generated WASM file.
 Applicable only to EXE targets.
 DLL probably should not need that.
 - `WasmHasCanvas` enable displaying of canvas on the default template.
 True by default.

+# Well known items
+List of properties which I want to see in the SDK.
+These items mostly to plug additional JS files into MSBuild dependency tracking.
+- `EmscriptenPostJs` Allow pass files to `--post-js`.
+- `EmscriptenLibrary` Allow pass files to `--js-library`.

 # How to test
 ```